-Treatment of PPD, which may or may not include medication, clearly benefits both mother and baby.
+Treatment of PPD, which may or may not include medication, clearly benefits both parent and baby.
 Treatment will not eliminate stressors, resolve marital strife, or result in a clean house and a baby that sleeps through the night!
-But, women who have suffered through postpartum depression describe their recovery as “having a fog lifted,” and generally feel more like themselves and are better able to cope.
+But, people who have suffered through postpartum depression describe their recovery as “having a fog lifted,” and generally feel more like themselves and are better able to cope.
 They are more able to enjoy their babies and participate more fully in their lives.

 Postpartum Mood Disorder Resources

 - Baby Blues Connection: (503) 797-2843 or (360) 735-5571